 Background to the delegated Regulation

-Common logo for websites of legally-operating online pharmacies/retailers
+Common logo for authorised websites

-More information on the logo can be found here.
+- More information on the logo.

 Importation of active substances

-Good manufacturing practice ("GMP") for active substances
+Good manufacturing practice (GMP) for active substances

-Medicinal products introduced into the Union
+Medicinal products introduced into EU

-Following consultation with stakeholders and Member States, adoption of this delegated act is not going to be pursued for the time being (NB: adoption is not mandatory - "may provision").
+Following consultation with stakeholders and EU countries, adoption of this delegated act was shelved as adoption is optional.